duncanmwanik/Homie-Studio-App/README.md

 # Homie Studio App

-A Flutter app to manage all BLE-enabled products created by Homie Studio Kenya.
+A Flutter app to manage all BLE-enabled products created for Homie Studio Kenya.

 ## Notes